thirdweb-dev/typescript-sdk/etc/sdk.api.md

     output: z.AnyZodObject;
 }

+// Warning: (ae-internal-missing-underscore) The name "includesErrorMessage" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function includesErrorMessage(err: any, message: string): boolean;

 // Warning: (ae-internal-missing-underscore) The name "InterfaceId_IERC1155" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)